 - Secondary Blast: This happens when flying objects hit people and can result in debris penetrations, eye penetrations, broken bones, head injuries, severe bruising, extensive burns, and large gashes.

 - Tertiary Blast: This happens when the force of a blast throws someone.
-Tertiary blasts can result in broken bones, amputations, brain injuries, extensive burns, paralyzation, severe bruising, internal organ damage, and more.
+Tertiary blasts can result in broken bones, amputations, brain injuries, extensive burns, paralysis, severe bruising, internal organ damage, and more.

 - Quaternary Blast: This refers to any explosion-related injuries, illnesses, or diseases that aren’t caused by primary, secondary, or tertiary blasts.
 Quaternary blasts can cause burns, crush injuries, brain injuries, asthma, COPD, angina, hyperglycemia, or hypertension.